 - April 4, 2018: Finals.
 This will include short presentations given to the evaluation committee, followed by questions for each set of presenters.

-- Finals are free and open to the public as part of the Auburn University Entrepreneurship Summit, hosted by the Raymond J. Harbert College of Business
+- Finals are free and open to the public.
+Winners to be announced that evening as part of the Auburn Regional Alabama Launchpad

 - Post-Award: Winning applications will receive awards, work with mentors and provide progress reports as needed.